Kwirtz/novelpy/docs/source/usage.rst

        Foster.get_indicator()

-| Here the indicator is calculated using the co-occurence matrix done before.
+| Here, the indicator is calculated using the co-occurrence matrix done before.
 You can change the period depending on your data, read more here :ref:`Indicators:foster`.
-| Now you should have one more folder "Results" with a json for the focal year with the results.
+| Now you should have one more folder "Results" with a JSON for the focal year with the results.

 ::